Psychogeography: Development

 Before settling on the impossibility of true psychogeography, Debord made another film, On the Passage of a Few Persons Through a Rather Brief Unity of Time (1959).
-The film's narrated content concerns itself with the evolution of a generally passive group of unnamed people into a fully aware, anarchistic assemblage, and might be perceived as a biography of the situationists themselves.
 Among the rants which construct the film (regarding art, ignorance, consumerism, militarism) is a desperate call for psychogeographic action:

 When freedom is practised in a closed circle, it fades into a dream, becomes a mere image of itself.
 The ambiance of play is by nature unstable.
 At any moment, "ordinary life" may prevail once again.
 The geographical limitation of play is even more striking than its temporal limitation.
 Every game takes place within the boundaries of its own spatial domain.

 Moments later, Debord elaborates on the important goals of unitary urbanism in contemporary society:

 The atmosphere of a few places gave us a few intimations of the future powers of an architecture that it would be necessary to create in order to provide the setting for less mediocre games.

 Giving a quote that he attributed to Karl Marx, Debord says:

 People can see nothing around them that is not their own image; everything speaks to them of themselves.
 Their very landscape is animated.
 Obstacles were everywhere.
 And they were all interrelated, maintaining a unified reign of poverty.

-While a reading of the texts included in the journal Internationale Situationniste may lead to an understanding of psychogeography as dictated by Guy Debord, a more comprehensive elucidation of the term would come from research into those who have put its techniques into a more developed practise.
-While Debord's influence in bringing Chtchglov's text to an international audience is undoubted, his skill with the 'praxis' of unitary urbanism has been placed into question by almost all the subsequent protagonists of the Formulary's directives.
-Debord was indeed a notorious drunk (see his Panegyrique, Gallimard 1995) and this altered state of consciousness must be considered along with assertions he made regarding his attempts at psychogeographical activities such as dérive and constructed situation.
-The researches undertaken by WNLA, AAA and the London Psychogeographical Association during the 1990s support the contention of Asger Jorn and the Scandinavian Situationniste (Drakagygett 1962 - 1998) that the psychogeographical is a concept only known through practise of its techniques.
-Without undertaking the programme expounded by Chtchglov, and the resultant submission to the urban unknown, comprehension of the Formulary is not possible.
-As Debord himself suggested, an understanding of the 'beautiful language' of situationist urbanism necessitates its practice.